-Basically, buprenorphine is a partial opioid agonist, meaning that it competes for the same spaces in the brain as heroin, morphine, prescription opioids and other drugs of the same class.
-This dulls the effect of heroin and serves to lessen cravings and other side effects of withdrawal.
+Buprenorphine is a groundbreaking drug that received its final FDA approval in 2002.
+It’s a partial opioid agonist, meaning it competes for the same receptors in the brain as heroin, morphine, prescription opioids and other drugs of the same class.
+It dulls the effect of heroin and lessens cravings and other withdrawal symptoms.

 Common Fears About Heroin Detox

-Fear of Discomfort
+Fear of Pain and Discomfort

-Fear of Commitment or Change
+Fear of Change

-Fear of Disconnect
+Fear of Isolation

 Overcoming addiction to heroin means spending time away from normal life, including interactions with loved ones.
 The fear of being isolated and out of the loop is often a barrier to those contemplating recovery.